tddschn/git-pp/README.md

-# git pp: Git utility for auto-committing and concurrent pushing
+# git pp:

+Git utility for auto-committing and concurrent pushing.

 Powered by `asyncio`, with no dependency besides `python>=3.10`.